Attention-aware Semantic Communications for Collaborative Inference: Experimental Results

 Fig.~\ref{fig:mainresult} shows the trade-off between communication cost and classification accuracy, employing DeiT-Tiny on the edge device and DeiT-Base on the server.
 We achieve a \SI{68}{\%} reduction in communication cost while attaining a classification accuracy of \SI{80.84}{\%}, with only a minimal loss in accuracy compared to DeiT-Base's accuracy of \SI{81.8}{\%}.
 This communication cost reduction is achieved by the attention-sum threshold selection method with a threshold $\delta_\text{sum} = 0.97$ and the min-entropy with the threshold $\eta_m = 0.8$.
 The black line indicates the optimized trade-off curve achieved by selecting the optimized threshold values of $\delta_\text{sum}$ and $\eta_m$.
 Table~\ref{tab:sumth} and Table~\ref{tab:minent} detail the resulting communication costs depending on threshold values.

+By controlling the threshold values of $\eta$ and $\delta$, our proposed collaborative inference framework can effectively manage communication resources.
+In scenarios with reliable communication channels, lower values of $\eta$ and $\delta$ can be selected to increase data transmissions and maximize classification accuracy.
+When the channel quality is worse and communication resources are limited, higher values of $\eta$ and $\delta$ can be set to balance classification accuracy with the available communication resource budget.
+This strategy offers flexibility in adapting to varying communication channel conditions, thereby enhancing the efficiency of communication resource management.

 Additionally, we investigate a case where the server employs DeiT-Small instead of DeiT-Base.
 Fig.~\ref{fig:mainresult_deit_s} shows the trade-off between communication cost and classification accuracy.
 In this case, we achieve a \SI{71}{\%} reduction in communication cost while attaining a classification accuracy of \SI{78.8}{\%}, with only a minimal loss in accuracy compared to DeiT-Small's accuracy of \SI{79.8}{\%}.
 It is observed that greater communication cost reductions can be realized when the accuracy gap between the edge device and the server is reduced.

-Furthermore, Fig.~\ref{fig:mainresult_mot} presents a comparison between two different inference systems: MAE-based offloading for transformer inference (MOT)~\cite{Liu2023efficient} and our collaborative inference framework.
+Fig.~\ref{fig:mainresult_mot} compares our collaborative inference framework with several existing methods, including server-driven transmission (SDT)~\cite{Du2020server}, image super-resolution (ISR)~\cite{Wang2021real}, masked autoencoder (MAE)-based offloading for transformer inference (MOT)~\cite{Liu2023efficient}, and adaptive MOT (A-MOT)~\cite{Liu2024adaptive}.
+SDT transmits low-quality images initially and then offloads high-quality content from the target area based on the server's feedback~\cite{Du2020server}.
+ISR transmits a low-quality image and then reconstructs a high-resolution image by super-resolution method~\cite{Wang2021real}.
+The server model performs inference on this reconstructed high-resolution image.
+In MOT and A-MOT, the edge device \emph{randomly} selects image patches for transmission to the server.
+The server then reconstructs the entire image using the decoder of MAE~\cite{He2022masked} and performs classification on this reconstructed image.
 The experimental results show that our proposed collaborative inference framework significantly improves performance by employing the tiny model on the edge device, which adeptly transmits essential image patches for classification.
-In contrast, the edge device of MOT~\cite{Liu2023efficient} transmits randomly selected image patches to the server.